Bkaur12/GMRT-tutorials/docs/source/HIabs.rst

    calwt=[False]
    go

 It is wise to keep a track of flagging percentage in the data.
-If too much of data gets flagged, there won't be much useful data left.
-The task ``flagdata`` in mode of 'summary' allows us to keep track of this.
+Using the 'summary' mode in task ``flagdata``, gives us information about the fraction of data being flagged.
 Use the following commands:

 .. code-block::